EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :align: center
    :name: hmm_fret_settings

-While *Deep-LASI* is carrying out the HMM analysis, a green progress bar is shown on the bottom right of the GUI and the number of evaluated traces are displayed on the bottom left.
+While *Deep-LASI* is running the HMM analysis, a green progress bar is shown on the bottom right of the GUI and the number of evaluated traces are displayed on the bottom left.
 Depending on the chosen input parameter, this process can last hours, in particular if a *global* HMM evaluation has been selected.
-Once *Deep-LASI* finished the process, the
+Once *Deep-LASI* finished the process, the result tabs are updated (:numref:`hmm_fret_results`).

 .. figure:: ./../figures/documents/Fig_24_HMM_Results.png
    :width: 800